 - Use lowercase.

 - Pick a filename and stick to it.
-Besides our CMS restrictions, not renaming your file will keep the file indexed by any search engines.
+Not renaming your file will keep the file indexed by any search engines.

 - Try to avoid using years, version numbers, or other naming patterns that date a file.
 Maintenance is reduced and user experience is sustained when you can just overwrite the old file with the new one each year and keep the filename the same.
 However, for archiving purposes, different filenames may be important (e.g., FY09).
-To ensure that your new filename updates properly, please let the CMS team in University Marketing and Communications know when you change a filename.
+To ensure that your new filename updates properly, please request a redirect when you change a filename.

 You may only work in one operating system, however your web files will be viewed by numerous systems.
 Therefore, it becomes essential that you play it safe and avoid common illegal directory and filename characters.
 Some are illegal because a specific operating system doesn’t support them, others because they are used as variables or reserved characters.
 Naming conventions are important in web addresses (folder names) as well as for binary files.